-Regardless of the cause of the condition, it is of the utmost importance that cauda equina syndrome is treated immediately.
-If you are experiencing these symptoms, call your doctor immediately or go to the emergency room.
-Correctly diagnosing this condition requires a careful review of medical history, a physical examination, and the use of medical imagery technology such as an MRI or CT scan.
-Failure to address the syndrome will have a lasting impact on your life, but with timely surgery the long-term prognosis can be extremely positive.
+No matter what the cause of cauda equina compression, it is of the utmost importance that cauda equina syndrome is treated immediately.
+If you are experiencing the above symptoms, visit a physician immediately or go to the emergency room.
+Correctly diagnosing this condition requires a physician to carefully review your medical history, perform a physical examination and possibly use medical imagery taken by an MRI or CT scan.
+Failure to address the syndrome will have a lasting impact on your life, but with timely surgery the long-term prognosis can be promising.

-For more information about the possible effects of a herniated disc, contact the award-winning staff at Laser Spine Institute (LSI) for a free MRI or CT scan review.
+For more information about the possible effects of sciatica, contact the award-winning staff at Laser Spine Institute for a complimentary MRI or CT scan review.
 If you believe you are suffering from cauda equina syndrome, however, an immediate visit to the emergency room is necessary.